james-stevens/gunicorn-flask-nginx-restapi/README.md

 # gunicorn-flask-nginx-restapi
 REST/API running for Python/Flask applications using Gunicorn &amp; nginx

-This is a shell container & probably won't run stand-alone
+This is a shell container & probably won't run stand-alone.
+It is also designed to run read-only.

 You'll need to add (at least)